MAJOR FINDER

 Feed the world.
 Protect the planet.

+In this interdiscplinary major, students regularly engage with faculty from each of the College of Agriculture and Natural Resources' four departments.
+You'll take part in hands-on experiences, research opportunities and make connections across communities and industry.
 There has never been a more immediate and pressing need for agriculture and natural resource professionals than now.
-The field of agriculture and natural resources needs professionals to educate others, and address real-world problems of feeding the world and protecting the planet.
+The field needs professionals to educate others, and address real-world problems of feeding the world and protecting the planet.
 With a working farm right on main campus, students have unparalleled access to a 350-acre classroom, where they gain practical experience by actively testing their knowledge in real-world settings.
-Students regularly engage with faculty from each of the college’s departments for hands-on experiences, research opportunities and connections to communities.

 AREAS OF STUDY